Examining One of the Greatest Heresies to Attack the Church

 Problem #6: Two Separate People

 Dispensationalism differs from what is known as Covenant Theology in several ways, but the most significant is this idea of two peoples of God.
-Covenant theology affirms that there is one people of God and thus continuity between the people of God in the Old Testament and the people of God in the New Testament.
-Covenant theology is not, as some dispensationalists assert, “replacement theology,” because in covenant theology, the church is not technically replacing Israel.
+Covenant theology affirms there is one people of God and thus continuity between the people of God in the Old Testament and the people of God in the New Testament.
+Covenant theology is not, as some dispensationalists assert, “replacement theology.”
+In covenant theology, the church is not technically replacing Israel.
 The church is the organic continuation of the Old Testament people of God.
 Therefore, the church is now also “Israel.”
 The oneness of the people of God is evident by an examination of several New Testament texts.

 Again… One Tree!

 In this light, consider what Paul says to gentile believers in Ephesians 2:11–22.
 In verse 12, Paul first tells these gentile believers what they used to be: “separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.”
 If that is what they once were, the implication is that the opposite of each is true of these gentile believers now.
 They are now part of the commonwealth of Israel and partakers of the covenants precisely because they have been grafted into the one tree representing the one people of God.
 But there’s more than implication.
-Paul goes on to say explicitly in verses 19 and following that these gentiles are: “no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God.”
+Paul goes on to say explicitly in verses 19 that these gentiles are: “no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God.”

 Dispensationalists have a difficult time grasping the concept of two separate people, because of their idea that the seed of Abraham is only the physical offspring of Abraham.
 Again, Paul begs to differ.
-In Galatians 3:16, he explains that “the promises were made to Abraham and to his offspring.”
+In Galatians 3:16 he explains that “the promises were made to Abraham and to his offspring.”
 He then explicitly identifies the offspring as Jesus Christ.
-But note what he then adds a few sentences later in verse 29: “And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise.”
+But note that he then adds a few sentences later in verse 29: “And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise.”
 Paul defines Abraham’s seed in terms of Jesus Christ.
 Christ is a literal physical descendant of Abraham.
 However, because believers, whether Jew or gentile, are united to Christ, we too are Abraham’s offspring if we belong to Christ.

-If the biblical teaching regarding the one people of God is allowed to stand, all of the distinctive dispensationalist doctrines that rest on the doctrine of two peoples of God are left without any foundation.
+If the biblical teaching regarding the one people of God is allowed to stand, all the distinctive dispensationalist doctrines that rest on the doctrine of two peoples of God are left without any foundation.

-Problem #7 – The Purpose of the Literal 1,000-year Millennial reign.
+Problem #7 – The Purpose of the Literal 1,000-year Millennial Reign

 Matthew 22:23-32 - 23 The same day Sadducees came to him, who say that there is no resurrection, and they asked him a question, 24 saying, “Teacher, Moses said, ‘If a man dies having no children, his brother must marry the widow and raise up offspring for his brother.’
 25 Now there were seven brothers among us.
 The first married and died, and having no offspring left his wife to his brother.
 26 So too the second and third, down to the seventh.
 27 After them all, the woman died.
 28 In the resurrection, therefore, of the seven, whose wife will she be?
 For they all had her.”
-29 But Jesus answered them, “You are wrong, because you know neither the Scriptures nor the power of God.
-30 For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.
-31 And as for the resurrection of the dead, have you not read what was said to you by God: 32 ‘I am the God of Abraham, and the God of Isaac, and the God of Jacob’?
-He is not God of the dead, but of the living.”

 ……….
 Waiting……..

-Problem #8: The Upheaval at the End of the 1,000 Years.
+Problem #8: The Upheaval at the End of the 1,000 Years

 Revelation 19:11-16 - Then I saw heaven opened, and behold, a white horse!
 The one sitting on it is called Faithful and True, and in righteousness he judges and makes war.
 12 His eyes are like a flame of fire, and on his head are many diadems, and he has a name written that no one knows but himself.
 13 He is clothed in a robe dipped in blood, and the name by which he is called is The Word of God.
 14 And the armies of heaven, arrayed in fine linen, white and pure, were following him on white horses.
 15 From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
 He will tread the winepress of the fury of the wrath of God the Almighty.
 16 On his robe and on his thigh he has a name written, King of kings and Lord of lords.